chpill/chpill.github.io/en/posts/rapid-feedback-webdev-with-closeables-and-reitit.md

 naively re-evaluate it, you will notice that the change is not picked up when you visit [http://lol:54321/nested/deeply-nested/closure-issue](http://lol:54321/nested/deeply-nested/closure-issue).
 That is because the `example-fn` var is not in the body of the `inner-function` that was given to the routing fragment.
-To convince yourself, trying changing the middleware like so:
+If you need to convince yourself of this behaviour, try changing the middleware like so:

 ```clj
 (defn smug-middleware [handler]